Section: Maintenance Commands (8)

 (IPv4 only) Generate a name for DHCP clients which do not otherwise have one,

-using the MAC address expressed in hex, seperated by dashes.
+using the MAC address expressed in hex, separated by dashes.
 Note that

 if a host provides a name, it will be used by preference to this,